 Additional Reasons Why Beans are Tough

 The quality of bean seeds being planted may be the culprit.
-Because beans have a short shelf life and producers wanted to lengthen that life, beans have been bred to last longer once picked.
+Since beans have a short shelf life and producers wanted to lengthen that life, beans have been bred to last longer once picked.
 This selective breeding has made for beans that are longer lasting, but sometimes tougher than our heirloom varieties.
 Therefore, planting hybridized seeds may be the problem, or at least part of it.
 Try planting good quality heirloom bean varieties next time around.

 Also, weather plays a large part in the end result of bean yield and quality.
 Overly hot temperatures as beans are forming may engender a degree of toughness.
 High temps interfere with pollination and adequate irrigation, which affects the bean crop as a whole.
 Plant beans, allowing adequate time for maturation before temperatures become excessively hot and keep the bean plants watered.